(Based on a talk at Startup Weekend)

 But the two I’ve participated in have been really huge.
 The first Startup Weekend I did was in a team by myself, about April 2012, last year and the first time I ever started working on Medicine.
 I ended up coming 3rd winning an Ipad which I gave to my little sister for her birthday.
 But Medicine is still going, got accepted into a bunch of accelerators and is hopefully going to become a huge sustainable company one day.

 The second Startup Weekend I did was in July 2012, later that same year in a team with Tom Pisel, one of my best friends from high school.
 We built and launched Tramsurance which had pretty much no users by the end of the weekend but came 3rd winning a Samsung Galaxy Tablet.
 But we re-wrote the site and relaunched later that week on Wednesday.
 By the end of the week we had nearly 50,000 users, were front page of every major newspaper, on every tv and radio station, made a bunch of Big International magazines and were the most talked about story in the country.
-We got a number of cease and desist letters, a lawsuit and were shut down shortly after.

 You can think of Medicine as a logistic function which grows increasingly larger over time whereas Tramsurance as a surge function which burns really bright at the beginning but runs out quickly.
 It’s also worth mentioning that we were the youngest team in both of them, I was 19, Tom was 20.
 So anything is really possible and I don’t know if there are any real lessons to take from it.
 Instead I’m going to make some observations I think are interesting.